The long story:

 But the spirit of the blue avocado lived on, and it waited for many centuries for Al Gore to invent the World Wide Web.
 There it finally found the fertile soil it had long awaited, and grew strong again as BlueAvocado.org.
 Today it thrives wherever there are people who have hope in their hearts, and guacamole on their chips.

-Actually, we just like the sound of Blue Avocado.
+We just like the sound of Blue Avocado.